 - Hide tribe pins you’ve already shared.

 - Be generous in sharing the pins of others

 - Say thanks to everyone who shares your pins.

 - Share your pins to the Tribe at different times to find the best time for engagement.

 - Don’t remain in a Tribe that doesn’t work for you.

 - Higher subscriptions are better since they enable you to share more pins to Tribes.

 That’s all for now!

 Are you new to Tailwind and struggling with tribes.
+Or perhaps you have some of your own Tailwind Tribes tips for fellow bloggers?
 Drop me a comment below and let’s discuss it!